 You need to clean and lubricate every indoor part of your HVAC system, which includes the blower fans and coils.
 Proper cleaning and lubrication help to ensure optimal and efficient performance.
 Maintaining these components well keeps friction and dirt related issues from developing.

-Clean the outdoor HVAC unit To Maintain Efficiency
+Clean the outdoor Cooling unit To Maintain Efficiency

 During the hot summer months, you probably won’t be comfortable without air conditioning, and performing your HVAC maintenance in springtime allows your contractor to spot any potential problems before the summer heat hits.